 Bake until you get a deep brown crust

 Cut it on the surface with a cutlet, lightly flour it, and bake it in a preheated oven at 450 ºF (230 ºC) for about 30-35 minutes until you see a deep brown crust has formed.

 Flour the surface of the parchment paper.

 Note: don't open the oven during the baking process.
 It is essential to keep the temperature constant.
 If you note that the time elapsed is less than 30 minutes, it already looks dark brown; reduce heat (10-20 degrees).

 Have fun scoring your artisan bread with your favorite cuts!

-In theory, you should let this artisan bread cool completely at room temperature in a cooling rack and cut with a very sharp knife or serrated knife to discover the soft center.
+In theory, you should let this artisan bread cool completely at room temperature in a cooling rack and cut it with a sharp or serrated knife to discover the soft center.